LeAKARSH/LeAKARSH/README.md

 - 👋 Hi, I’m @LeAKARSH
 - 👀 I’m interested in ...cars and coding
-- 🌱 I’m currently learning ...python and c
+- 🌱 I’m currently learning ...python and JAVA

-- 💞️ I’m looking to collaborate on ...(well idk yet)
-- 📫 How to reach me ...
+- i like making projects i actually would use or seem kinda cool to use.

 <!---
 LeAKARSH/LeAKARSH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.